 The services of BCCC Child Development Center are provided to parents during scheduled hours.
-Additional time will only be provided at the discretion of the director or the child's teacher due to Center licensing capacity, staffing considerations and safety concerns. .
 Parents must notify the Center at the earliest possible time of an absence.
 An excessive number of absences may also result in the child being dropped from the roll.